Business valuation for the purposes of division on net family property

 In summary, the key is that if you are a divorcing business owner then you may likely require an independent business valuation from a CBV to value your business.
 You may also require a CBV to produce an income assessment report, to determine your income to child and/or spousal support.

 Please contact Steve Skrlac, B.A.(Econ), MBA, CFA, CBV for a professional valuation if you are in the divorce process.
-Our office is in Burlington and we serve clients in Hamilton, Oakville and the GTA.
+Our office is in Burlington and we serve clients in Toronto (GTA), Oakville, Burlington and Hamilton.

 Divorce and Separation - Ontario Ministry of the Attorney General